 10. Blogging will help you earn extra income

 Most bloggers around the world monetize their blogs through ads.
-There is no promise that blogging will make you rich (although some are receiving hundreds of dollars a day), but it will certainly help you pay your internet bills.
+There is no promise that blogging will make you rich (although some are receiving hundreds or even thousands of dollars a day), but it will certainly help you pay your internet bills.
 Well, that is better than nothing.

 Aside from ads, you can also publish ebooks and sell them.
 However, don’t get me wrong.
 Don’t start a blog because you want to earn.
 Start a blog because you want to write.